WrocTypeScript/talks/.github/ISSUE_TEMPLATE/TALK_REQUEST.md

 ---
-name: Idea for a talk
+name: Talk request
-about: I have an idea, but I donʼt want to speak.
+about: I have an idea, but I donʼt want to be the speaker.
 title: ''
 labels: Idea
 assignees: ''